voxeet/comms-app-react-events/README.md

 > If you want to start your proxy server on a port other than :4000, you can make a .env file and set the proxy server location using the `VITE_API_PROXY_URL` variable.

 ## More resources

+Want to experience the app without building it?
+Try our Virtual Events [Demo app](https://events.experience.dolby.io).

 Looking for more sample apps and projects?
 Head to the [Dolby.io Project Gallery](https://docs.dolby.io/communications-apis/page/gallery).